 Summary: This project is studying approximately 7.5 miles of SR-55 between I-5 and SR-91 in the Cities of Santa Ana, Tustin, Orange and Anaheim.
 The environmental study is looking at the addition of one general purpose lane in each direction between SR-22 and the I-5 and providing operational improvements between SR-22 and SR-91.
-During the quarter, the consultant continued working on technical studies and obtained approval on most of technical studies.
-The Draft Environmental Document (ED) and Draft Project Report are anticipated to be complete in October 2019.
-The Draft ED is anticipated to be circulated for public review, and an open house format Public Hearing is anticipated to be held in late-2019.
+During the quarter, the consultant continued working on technical studies and obtained approval on most.
+The Draft Environmental Document (ED) and Draft Project Report were approved in September 2019.
+The Draft ED was circulated to the public in late-September, and an open house format Public Hearing is scheduled to be held in mid-October.
 The Design Standard Decision Document (formerly Fact Sheet) process has been underway to address design variations needed to limit right-of-way impacts.
 The final ED is expected to be approved in early 2020.
+This project is recommended for advancement in the updated 2019 Next 10 Delivery Plan going to the Board on November 11, 2019.